-A recent report – Energy, Electricity, and Nuclear Power Estimates for the Period up to 2050 (2021 Edition) – published by the International Atomic Energy (IAEA) highlights the fact that the global population of 7,795 millions in 2020:
+A recent report – Energy, Electricity, and Nuclear Power Estimates for the Period up to 2050 (2021 Edition) – published by the International Atomic Energy (IAEA) summarizes the overall production as well as consumption of electricity which includes the electricity produced by nuclear energy:

-The conclusions of the overview are organized into the following categories:
+The overall findings presented on the above graph are the conclusions of the report which are organized into the following five categories:

-- World and Regional Subsections (Column 1): This reflects 10 Regions around the world plus World;
+- World and Regional Subsections (Column 1): This reflects the data related to 10 Regions around the world plus World;

-- Millions of People (Column 2): It shows how many people in each region as well as in the world;
+- Millions of People (Column 2): It shows the millions of people living in each region as well as in the world;

-- Electricity Produced (TW.h) Column 4): It shows the electricity produced in each region as well as in the world in “energy units” as each Terawatt-hour (TW.h) is equivalent to 1,000,000,000; and
+- Electricity Produced (TW.h) Column 4): It shows the electricity produced in each region as well as in the world in Terawatt-hour.
+Each Terawatt-hour is equal to 1,000,000,000 hours; and

 - Nuclear Percentage (Column 5): It shows the percentage of the electricity produced with nuclear in each region as well as in the world.
 The percentage for the world is an average of all regions.